The Benefits of Becoming a Host Organization

 In the fall, Israel Lab faculty match approved host organizations with the best-qualified teams.
 From November through December, the teams work with their hosts from campus to finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
 Host organizations and teams build their working relationships through online collaboration and regular conference calls throughout this remote phase.

-In January, when MIT classes are not in session, teams work full-time onsite at their host organizations’ offices in Israel for three consecutive weeks.** The teams’ final deliverables include a formal presentation and, more importantly, a concrete analysis that host organizations can begin to use immediately.
+In January, when MIT classes are not in session, teams work full-time remotely with their host for two consecutive weeks.** The teams’ final deliverables include a formal presentation and, more importantly, a concrete analysis that host organizations can begin to use immediately.

 **We ask that you allow your team time away from work for cultural activities that MIT Sloan coordinates for the student group.
 The dates of these activities will be communicated to host companies in advance.

 Host Company Obligations